How well can you speak and understand French? By taking the French proficiency test, you can know your accurate level of fluency and competence.

 The Diploma in French for Healthcare prepares you with French language skills for the medical and paramedical fields.

-This diploma is perfect for medical professionals who aim to speak better with patients, families, and healthcare specialists.
-Companies can benefit from this diploma when expanding into the French-speaking market.
+This diploma is perfect for medical professionals who want to improve their communication with patients, families, and healthcare specialists.
+Companies can also benefit from this diploma when expanding into the French-speaking market.

 Many activities are part of the test.
 E.g., filling out medical forms, writing reports on medical risks, designing prevention tools, explaining a medical procedure, and discussing public health issues with non-specialists.

-There are two levels — B1 and B2/C1.
-The B2/C1 level exam awards a diploma at either the B2 or C1, depending on the candidate’s performance.
+There are two levels: B1 and B2/C1.
+The B2/C1 level exam awards a diploma at either the B2 or C1 level, depending on the candidate’s performance.

 6. TELC French